m-ld/m-ld-website/src/topics/developer-preview.md

 author:
   git: gsvarovsky
   name: George
-date: 2020-08-10
+date: 2020-08-17
 ---
-We have reached our first engineering milestone, the developer preview!
+We have reached our first engineering milestone, the developer preview.
 It's right here.
 Thanks for visiting!
 On this website you'll find information about **m-ld**, including why and how to use it.
-There's also a super-cool demo app (press the big blue button) which shows one possible use-case for **m-ld**.
+There's also a cool demo app (press the big blue button) which shows one possible use-case for **m-ld**.

 And of course, the main event is the [Javascript&nbsp;engine](https://js.m-ld.org/), which you can download and begin